How to save money on a Japan trip?

 Have you tried artificial intelligence in place of a local guide?
 Information on tourist attractions delivered by ChatGPT can be better than a mediocre tour guide and it’s free!
 For example, at Senso-ji Temple, simply ask ChatGPT to “give me a good introduction to Senso-ji of Tokyo” and see what you will get.

 In addition to the tips above, there are many other methods to save money on a trip to Japan without significantly diluting the quality of your experience.
-You just have to have to take the time to find and zero on those that are most suitable for your situation.
+You just have to do the homework.